 AquaPapa Sponge Filter

 The AquaPapa is the sponge media for mechanical filtration.
-This is also one of the cut to fit pad.
-The specialty of this sponge is that you can use it for mechanical as well as biological filtration in your aquarium.
+This is also one of the cut-to-fit pads.
+The specialty of this sponge is that you can use it for mechanical and biological filtration in your aquarium.

 The sponge filter has a large surface area for the colonization of bacteria and can capture small particles and wastes.